bmdako/docker_demo/README.md

 ### Step 3: Run a container

 Next up is actually deploying and running a container based on an image.
 This is the cool part: We don't need to install anything but Docker.
 Docker downloads the image if it's not available locally.
 And because the image has our project and Node installed, there's nothing else we need to install.
-(Just make sure HCL has opened for outgoing HTTPS traffic from the server.)
+(Just make sure HCL has allowed outgoing HTTPS traffic from the server.)

 Use SSH to log into the server and run the following command: